nrfconnect/sdk-nrf/doc/nrf/libraries/others/event_manager.rst

 The Event Manager is a piece of software that supports development of consistent, modular, event-based application.
 In an event-based application, parts of the application functionality are separated into isolated modules that communicate with each other using events.
 Events are submitted by modules and other modules can subscribe and react to them.
+The Event Manager acts as coordinator of the event-based communication.

 .. figure:: images/em_overview.svg
    :alt: Architecture of an application based on Event Manager